maRT-sk/jinjaxcat/readme.md

 output.

 ### JSON Input Files

-Similar to CSV files, each JSON file serves as a separate data source.
-In the template, you can access the data from a JSON file using the file name (without the suffix) as a variable.
+Similar to CSV files, each JSON file acts as an independent data source.
+In the template, the data from a JSON file can be accessed by using the filename (without the extension) as a variable.
+Note that currently can be used only JSON files consisting of an array of objects, where each object represents an item.

 For example, if you have a data.json file, you can access its properties in the template as follows:

 ```
 {% for article in articles %}
 {{ article['PROPERTY_NAME'] }}